Click on any tab title to read more information.

 All forms are also available in pdf format.
 Please scroll down this page for Links to each pdf versions.

 Fax PolicyTo enhance customer service, the Mamakating Library is pleased to provide a fax service to its community as an additional library offering.
 The Library will provide a cover sheet at no charge to be filled out by the patron.
 The patron is responsible for finding and verifying the correct fax number.
-Charges are $2 for the first page and $1 per each additional page.* Charges for incoming faxes are $1 per page, including any cover sheets.* Patrons are responsible for picking up incoming faxes in a timely manner and the library bears no responsibility in contacting patrons who receive faxes to the library.
-International faxes are not allowed.
-Payment is due before service is provided.
-Operation of the fax machine is restricted to staff members only.
-Fax transmission collection service is available only during the hours the Library is open, staff time permitting.
-Library services take priority over fax requests.
-If the fax number is busy, the number is redialed twice automatically.
-If the fax is not successfully transmitted after three attempts, the document(s) and payment will be returned to the patron.
-The Library assumes no responsibility for documents left on the premises.
-Click here for pdf fax form.
+Charges are $1 for each page.
+Charges for incoming faxes are $1 per page, including any cover sheets.
+Patrons are responsible for picking up incoming faxes in a timely manner.

 Gifts and DonationsThe Mamakating Library welcomes donations of books and other materials.
 Donated books are sometimes used to augment the Library’s collection.
 They are also used for Book Sales held periodically.